Àlex Simón i Casanovas

 Àlex S.Casanovas, born on November 8, 1960 in Barcelona's Gràcia district, is an experienced Catalonian mountain guide, rock-climbing teacher, polar logistics expert and adventurer.
 His career spans mountaineering, polar expeditions, and organizing extreme sports event.

-Àlex is warm-hearted, curious, and reflective, with a sharp sense of humor and an independent spirit.
-He is passionate and outspoken, deeply committed to the Catalan cause, and known for expressing his views with clarity and conviction.
+Àlex is characterized in public life by an independent and reflective disposition.
+He is noted for a direct communication style, often utilizing satire or humor in his discourse.
+He is a prominent advocate for Catalan nationalism, frequently engaging in public debate regarding the region's political status.

 His interests extend to geopolitics, culture, and the history of exploration and Catalonia.

-Professionally, he is distinguished by his deep commitment to safety in extreme environments and by his role in promoting endurance sports in some of the world’s most challenging regions.
-He has spent years working in both the Arctic and Antarctica, sharing his experiences through lectures, articles, and media.
+He has worked in both the Arctic and Antartica for years, and is known for promoting both participation and safety in endurance sports done in extreme environments.

 His extensive experience and dedication have made him a recognized figure in Europe in the field of polar and extreme adventure sports.

 Early years and introduction to mountaineering

 As a child, Àlex was a Boy-Scout and also took part in artistic gymnastics and water sports, including Optimist-class sailing, water skiing, and offshore yacht racing as co-pilot.

 He discovered mountaineering at the age of fifteen, in 1976, beginning a lifelong passion for climbing and the mountains.